semaphoreci/docs/docs/reference/semaphore-changelog.md

 ### Week of July 22, 2019

 - New feature: model complex workflows with pipeline dependencies.
-Learn more about what you can do in this
+Learn more in this [blog post](https://semaphoreci.com/blog/introducing-cicd-pipeline-dependencies).
-  [blog post](https://semaphoreci.com/blog/introducing-cicd-pipeline-dependencies).
 - New feature: [fail-fast on the first failure](https://docs.semaphoreci.com/essentials/fail-fast-stop-running-tests-on-the-first-failure/).
   Now you can stop everything in your pipeline as soon as a failure is detected, or stops only the jobs and blocks in your pipeline that haven't yet started.
-- A new global sidebar.
-It uses less screen real estate and you can star projects and dashboards to appear on top of the list.
+- A new global sidebar that uses less screen real estate, and lets you star projects and dashboards so they appear on top of the list.
 Also, it loads really fast.
-- A new version of CLI v0.14.1 has beed released.
+- A new version of CLI v0.14.1 has been released.
    - You can now configure pull-request related settings by editing the project
    - A fix for the race condition between toolbox installation and debug session initialization has been released.
 This bug manifested as